Israel election 2022: Meet the far-right politician who could help bring back Benjamin Netanyahu

 In recent years, Ben-Gvir has led the nationalist "March of the Flags" on Jerusalem Day, which has become a flashpoint between Israelis and Palestinians.
 In 2021, the chaos around the march led to a large-scale conflict between Israel and the Palestinian group Hamas in the Gaza Strip.
 The politician has been known to show up at any clash between Palestinians and Israelis in disputed east Jerusalem, and even to brandish a gun at such flareups.

-For the coming elections, Ben-Gvir joined forces with another right-wing party, National Duty, to ensure that both parties will get enough votes to cross the threshold required to hold seats in the Knesset.
+In 2021, Ben-Gvir joined forces with two other right-wing parties, the Religious Zionist Party and Noam.
+For the coming election, Ben-Gvir threatened to break from the alliance, but rejoined to ensure the parties will get enough votes to cross the threshold required to hold seats in the Knesset.
 Netanyahu helped orchestrate that partnership, knowing he will need both parties to join any coalition he hopes to form.

 With recent polls showing Ben-Gvir's party may win more than a dozen seats itself, if Netanyahu does form the next government, he could even give his far-right ally a seat in the cabinet.